freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Editor/AssetBrowser/README.md

 # Asset Library Creation Guide

 So you're good with modeling and you'd like to contribute to VPE's asset library.
 Great!
-This guide should provide you with the necessary info to make your assets available in VPE.
+This guide should provide you with the necessary information to make your assets available in VPE.

 Note that we'll focus on 3D assets, i.e. textured models.
 In the future we will support other types of assets (generic materials and textures, etc), but 3D assets are the most common and most difficult to get right.